KLYE-Dev/snak/README.md

     config|conf
-    Get the current config of the hsc-helper-cli
+    Get the current config of the hsc-cli
-    If you haven't created any project burrow url will be http://127.0.0.1:1337/rpc by default
+    If you haven't created any project hsc-cli url will be http://127.0.0.1:1337/rpc by default
     You may need to initialize a project before using this command.
 ```